xz0127/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a patient to the list
+1. User requests to add a patient to the list.
-2. Nuudle adds the patient
+2. Nuudle adds the patient.

     Use case ends.

 **Extensions**

 * 1a.
-The input keywords are invalid.
+The given keywords are invalid.

     * 1a1.
 Nuudle shows an error message.